krishl/personal-website-v1/_posts/2017-05-28-javascript_hoisting.markdown

 })();
 ```

-The function declaration gets hoisted up first, followed by the variable declarations, and lastly the variable initializations, all while maintaining their current scope.
+The function declaration gets hoisted up first, followed by the variable declarations, and lastly the variable initializations -- all while maintaining their current scope.